Liquor Store Blues: Critical reception

 "Liquor Store Blues" received positive reviews by music critics.
 Tyrone S. Reid, considered the song one of the best in the album, "You simply can't get lyrics more droll or brainer than that."
 The addition of Damian Marley made the track "more alluring".
 DJ Gravy praised the fact that the song "has a more authentic yard vibe, thanks to Chiney's Supa Dups".
 The Scotsman said that Mars "strikes more of a downer note on simple confessional Liquor Store Blues with Marley providing a veneer of dub reggae credibility."
 Kevin Barber from the Consequence of Sound, praised Marley's feature on the song, "In return for all of his generous favors he has given other artists, they give back as well".
 When reviewing the album, Tony Clayton-Lea of The Irish Times put the recording on the download list.

-Idolator's writer Robbie Daw had a mixed opinion towards the song, "isn't nearly as infectious as "Just The Way You Are", [but] it should still make for a fairly decent album track".
-Andrew Winistorfer of Prefix Magazine criticized the singer, "after conquering the ladies who love weak pop music that is sung by a competent if boring singer, Mars decided to try to carve off a chunk of Sublime's fans".
+Idolator's writer Robbie Daw shared a mixed opinion towards the song, "isn't nearly as infectious as "Just The Way You Are", [but] it should still make for a fairly decent album track".
+Andrew Winistorfer of Prefix Magazine criticized the singer, "Mars decided to try to carve off a chunk of Sublime's fans".
 He deemed the track "faux reggae".

 Commercial performance

 After being released as a promotional single, "Liquor Store Blues", entered the Canadian Hot 100 at number 97.
 Around the same time, it failed to reach the Billboard Hot 100, however it entered the Bubbling Under Hot 100, which acts as an extension of the former chart, peaking at number 105.
-On October 22, 2010 the song entered and peaked at number 20 on the US Latin Pop Airplay, spending 7 weeks on the former chart.
-"Liquor Store Blues" was certified gold by the Recording Industry Association of America (RIAA).
+On October 22, 2010, the song entered and peaked at number 20 on the US Latin Pop Airplay, spending 7 weeks on the former chart.
+"Liquor Store Blues" was certified platinum by the Recording Industry Association of America (RIAA) and gold by Music Canada (MC) and by Recorded Music NZ (RMNZ).
 It also peaked at number 74 on the Romanian Top 100.

 Music video

 Synopsis

-The music video was directed by Jack Summer, and was premiered exclusive on March 3, 2011 for members of Mars's official website.
+The music video was directed by Jack Summer, and was premiered exclusive on March 3, 2011, for members of Mars's official website.
 The video features Bruno Mars and Damian Marley singing together in a psychedelic room with a colorful background and "acid-trip" visual effects.
 Thorough the clip "plumes of smoke" emerge in the screen in every direction with Marley "rapping about being "high as Superman" and shouting out pineapple kush", while Mars is upset about something.
 They both drown "their sorrows in the colorful visuals".